-- The name and business address of the payee; - The total payments made during the reporting period; - The cumulative amount paid during the calendar year;\ and - A payment code to describe the primary purpose of the payment.
+- The name and business address of the payee; - The total payments made during the reporting period; - The cumulative amount paid during the calendar year; and - A payment code to describe the primary purpose of the payment.

-\The rules requiring more detailed disclosure are were effective July 1, 2016., so for reports filed in 2016, the cumulative amount paid during the calendar year only needs to include amounts paid on or after July 1, 2016.
+The rules requiring more detailed disclosure were effective July 1, 2016.
 All reports filed after 2016 must include payments from January 1 of that calendar year in the cumulative amount.